How To Boot Windows In Safe Mode

 Access via USB or bootable disk

 If you have a Windows 10 CD or a bootable Windows 10 flash drive, you can use it to start Windows in safe mode.
-Only use this method if Windows is not able to boot even by forcing it to shut down.
+Only use this method if Windows cannot boot, even when forced to shut down.

-After inserting the disk or flash drive, you must first specify your language and then click on the Repair your computer option to enter the Windows recovery environment.
+After inserting the disk or flash drive, you must specify your language and click on the Repair your computer option to enter the Windows recovery environment.

-Changes you make to the Windows Recovery environment apply to your original Windows; So all you have to do is find Safe Mode to get Windows to run in safe mode.
+Changes you make to the Windows Recovery environment apply to your original Windows.
+So, to get Windows to run in safe mode, all you have to do is find Safe Mode.

-In the command line window, type bcdedit / set {default} safe boot minimal and press Enter.
-After a few seconds, you will see the phrase “The operation completed successfully” which tells you that the operation was successful.
+Type bcdedit / set {default} safe boot minimal in the command line window and press Enter.
+After a few seconds, you will see the phrase “The operation completed successfully”, which tells you that the operation was successful.
 Close the command prompt window and click Continue.
-After the system reboots, Windows will boot in safe mode.
+After the Ssystemreboots, Windows will boot iintosafe mode.

 Note: There is a problem with this method that causes Windows 10 to enter Safe Mode automatically each time it is started.
-To disable this normal Windows 10 setting, run the same procedure again and type bcdedit / delete value {default} safe boot.
+To turn off this standard Windows 10 setting, rerun the same procedure and type bcdedit / delete value {default} safe boot.

-Windows 10 is a fast operating system with a fast boot process.
-Since the old Safe Mode entry method does not apply to newer Windows 10 systems, in this article we have tried to gather the best ways to set up Safe Mode for you.
-If you have experience using these methods or know better ways to do so, share it with Zomit users.
+Windows 10 is a fast operating System with a quick boot process.
+Since the old Safe Mode entry method does not apply to newer Windows 10 systems, this article has tried to gather the best ways to set up Safe Mode for you.
+If you have experience using these methods or know better ways, share them with Zomit users.